Autoheart: Punch - Special Edition (2017)

 In 2017, the band released Punch - Special Edition featuring home demo versions of album tracks, including an early demo of The Sailor Song.

 On 27 December 2019 the band released the single Wretch.
 A video of the band performing the song live, directed by percussionist and film-maker Ruairi Glasheen, was released at the same time.

-On 1 December 2023, Autoheart announced that the demos on Punch - Special Edition had been removed from the album online “pending the release of a new LP”.
+On 1 December 2023, Autoheart announced that the demos on Punch - Special Edition had been removed from the album online "pending the release of a new LP".
 Upon the release of Punch Demos (15 March 2024), the album was removed from all streaming services.

 Hellbent (2021)

-Their third album Hellbent was released on October 29, 2021, with the single I Know That He Loves Me out two weeks prior.
+Their third album Hellbent was released on 29 October 2021, with the single I Know That He Loves Me out two weeks prior.
 The official video for the song was directed by Joseph Wilson, starring Italian, London based actor Claudio La Mattina.

 On the day the album was released, an animated video for the title track Hellbent (collaboration with the singer Keziah of the band Black Gold Buffalo) was released, made by the artist AspenTart, who is also responsible for the album art.

 On 9 September 2022, the band released the Time Machine EP featuring new tracks Scorpio, If Only In The Night and London In July with artwork from AspenTart.
 The Time Machine music video was directed by Siri Rodnes and starred Bailey Easton and Cavan Malone.

 In 2023, the band released the single "Juggernaut", along with an accompanying music video directed by Joseph Wilson and featuring drag performer Fancy Shews!.

 Punch (10th Anniversary Edition) - (2023)

-On December 29 2023, Autoheart released Punch (10th Anniversary Edition).
+On 29 December 2023, Autoheart released Punch (10th Anniversary Edition).
 The album contains remastered versions of the songs in Punch, as well as remasters of Beat the Love, Stalker's Tango, and Foolishly Wrong.
 Alongside those tracks, the album has singles Too Polite to Fight, To Love You, and I Killed Love.

 The band version of Heartbreaker also features in the album, with a version of Moscow performed live at Urchin Studios in 2022 along with acoustic versions of Lent, Stalker's Tango, and Santa Fe.

 Punch Demos (2024)

-On March 3 2024, Autoheart released a single titled Secret Diary - Demo.
-Alongside this release, the band announced that on March 15 2024 their album Punch Demos would be released.
+On 3 March 2024, Autoheart released a single titled Secret Diary - Demo.
+Alongside this release, the band announced that on 15 March 2024 their album Punch Demos would be released.
 It was released on schedule, and contains 18 demo songs, including remasters of those previously removed from Punch - Special Edition.

 In March 2024, Autoheart toured in the United States for the first time, visiting 11 cities: Seattle, Berkeley, Los Angeles, Mesa, Denver, Ft.
 Worth, Atlanta, New York City, Columbus, Detroit, and Chicago.

+Live Me Live Me Live Me (2024)

+On 27 December, 2024 Autoheart released a live album of their recent "Love Me Love Me Love Me" United States tour, entitled Live Me Live Me Live Me.
+Each song played on tour was recorded from different locations on tour, including: Chicago, Ferndale, West Hollywood, Berkeley, New York City, Atlanta, and Seattle.